happybono/FinedustMonitorWithGPS/README.md

 ### Circular NFC Tag Sticker (N-Tag 216)
 * Size : 25.0 mm
 * Capacity : 926 Byte
-* This should be programmed to automatically opening the ThingSpeak Dashboard when the NFC Capable device has contacting on the NFC Tag Sticker.
+* This should be programmed to automatically open the ThingSpeak Dashboard when the NFC-capable device comes into contact with the NFC Tag Sticker.
 * https://www.amazon.com/GoToTags-Blank-White-Metal-NFC/dp/B00TRL774A/ref=sr_1_5?dchild=1&keywords=ntag216&qid=1591593422&sr=8-5